Hardhikman/popu-agent/README.md

 #### 1. Policy Analyst Agent

 This agent is responsible for researching and analyzing policy topics with real-world data.
-It structures its response under nine key societal segments to ensure comprehensive coverage:
+It structures its response under ten key societal segments to ensure comprehensive coverage:
 1. Rural Society
 2. Urban Society
 3. Working Class
+4. Backward class
-4. Farmers
+5. Farmers
-5. Manufacturing
+6. Manufacturing
-6. Services
+7. Services
-7. Women
+8. Women
-8. Youth
+9. Youth
-9. Tribals
+10. Tribals

 The analyst must use the [fetch_policy_data](./tools.py) tool to gather real statistics for each section.